APRUN/Selenium_Methods/README.md

-# Selenium Automation Script 🖥️
+# Getting Started with Selenium Automation Script 🖥️

 This repository contains a Python script for automating browser interactions using Selenium WebDriver.
 It provides examples of various Selenium methods to perform tasks such as navigation, element interaction, and more.